How to Find Motivation to Study

 Common Study Motivation Killers

-Let’s take a closer look at the most common ones so you can learn to identify and eliminate them early:
+Let’s take a closer look at the most common motivation killers so, you can learn to identify and eliminate them early:

 1. Procrastination